Vainiusst/robofriends/README.md

 # robofriends
-A quick react app I made as part of my Web Dev course on UDemy.
+A quick react app I made as part of my Web Dev course on Udemy.